Shreeraj1746/we-upload/docs/pydantic_guide.md

 ## Introduction to Pydantic

 [Pydantic](https://docs.pydantic.dev/) is a data validation and settings management library using Python type annotations.
+This project uses **Pydantic v2**, the latest version with improved performance and features.
 In the We-Upload project, Pydantic plays a critical role in:

 1. **Data Validation**: Ensuring incoming data meets specific requirements
 2. **Request/Response Modeling**: Defining the structure of API inputs and outputs